bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 1. If its [parent element](https://dom.spec.whatwg.org/#parent-element) is null, then return null.
 2. Return the result of running [locate a namespace](https://dom.spec.whatwg.org/#locate-a-namespace) on its [parent element](https://dom.spec.whatwg.org/#parent-element) using prefix.

-[Node/lookupPrefix](https://developer.mozilla.org/en-US/docs/Web/API/Node/lookupPrefix "The lookupPrefix() method of the Node interface returns a String containing the prefix for a given namespace URI, if present, and null if not.
-When multiple prefixes are possible, the first prefix is returned.")
+[Node/lookupPrefix](https://developer.mozilla.org/en-US/docs/Web/API/Node/lookupPrefix 'The lookupPrefix() method of the Node interface returns a String containing the prefix for a given namespace URI, if present, and null if not.
+When multiple prefixes are possible, the first prefix is returned.')

 In all current engines.